10 small business trends to watch out for in 2020

 Do you always miss the business trends or catch up on them when it’s too late?
 We are halfway through 2019, which means it’s time to start gearing up for 2020.
 Nowadays, the only way to stay in the game is to stay ahead of it.

 The Times They Are A-Changin’

 – Bob Dylan

 Investing in future trends early ensures that your business reaps the benefits tomorrow.
-Check out these upcoming small business trends and stay ahead of the game:
+Here are the top 10 upcoming small business trends and stay ahead of the game:

 1) More emphasis on personalized customer service

 Your customer is an individual, you need to provide them with customized customer experience.
 One of the good examples of customized service is Amazon.
 When you visit your homepage on Amazon, you see product suggestions similar to what you had purchased earlier and not something irrelevant.
 If you bought kitchenware earlier, you see more kitchenware, books you see more books, your home page is yours, its customized and tuned to your needs.

 According to Gartner, by 2020, smart personalization engines used to recognize customer intent will enable digital businesses to increase their profits by up to 15%.
 The days of simply showcasing everything to every customer is over.
 There are too much noise and too many options for the modern customer.
 They will naturally go towards those businesses which offer them personalized service, reducing the noise and giving them precisely what they want.
 It’s now up to you to be that business.